asamuzaK/withExEditor/README.md

 * Enables if checked, disabled if not.

 ### Force To Remove The Temporary Files At Shutdown
 * You can choose whether or not to forcibly remove the temporary files at the end of Private Browsing, or when you quit Firefox.
-This may cause problem, it depends on the editor setting.
+* It is recommended to be checked, but there is a possibility that trouble occurs if you enable this option.
+It depends on the settings of the editor.

 ### Initialize All Settings When Add-on Is Disabled
 * If checked, all stored data will be removed and all preference settings will be initialized.